 7. Written for novices, not experts

 We aim to equip our learners with the knowledge and skills they need, enabling them to aspire to all they can achieve within their lives, challenge themselves to achieve and these celebrate success in a way that demonstrates respect for themselves, their family, their friends, their community and the world within which they live.

 Being a church school is important to us and Christian values underpin all that we do within both our learning and play.
 The atmosphere and ethos of the school reflects that it is a family, who care and believe in each other, the church and a love for learning.
 Children who attend this school are supported to learn so that they can lead a rich and full life as they grow.
 ‘I have come that they may have life, life in all its fullness’ John 10:10

-The school follow a two year rolling programme, with key concepts and knowledge being revisited throughout.
+We follow a two year rolling programme, with key areas mapped to allow for knowledge to be revisited throughout both within the discipline being studied and across other subject areas.
 Learning is broken down into three phases to ensure progression and development of substantive and disciplinary knowledge and, allowing for previous learning to be built upon when embarking on new areas of learning.